Easy Cannoli recipe with fresh ricotta filling, and decorated to perfection. Italian bakeries step aside for this at home treat.

-- 1/4 cup orange peel candy, chopped
+- ¼ cup orange peel candy chopped

-- 1 tsp almond extract
+- 1 teaspoon almond extract

-- chocolate chips, sprinkles, powdered sugar, optional
+- chocolate chips, sprinkles, pistachios (chopped) powdered sugar, optional

 - For the filling, mix ricotta with mascarpone and powdered sugar until fluffy and smooth.
 Beat in almond extract.
 Fold in candied oranges.
 Refrigerate for 2 hours, or until ready to use.